-Fedco (www.fedcoseeds.com) sells this as “CR Lawn Mix,” an “all-purpose grass seed mixture for the Northeast.”
+Fedco seeds sell this combo as “CR Lawn Mix,” an “all-purpose grass seed mixture for the Northeast.”

-A quality grass mix should state on the bag that the germination rate is more than 85 percent and that the percentage of weed seeds is near zero.
+A quality grass mix should state on the bag that the germination rate, or the average rate that seeds germinate over a week-long period, is more than 85 percent and that the percentage of weed seeds is near zero.
 It should contain little or no annual ryegrass, which greens up quickly but doesn’t overwinter and is often included in cheap seed mixes.

-Endophyte-inoculated ryegrass or fescue supports a beneficial fungus that produces alkaloids that reduce disease and insect infestations, increase drought resistance, and reduce fertilizer and pesticide needs.
+Endophyte-inoculated ryegrass, or fescue, supports a beneficial fungus that produces alkaloids.
+This helps reduce disease and insect infestations, increase drought resistance, and reduce fertilizer and pesticide needs.
 But these fungal-enhanced grasses are toxic to livestock and grazing wildlife, so do not use them where you may keep animals someday.

 If an area receives less than four hours of sun, plant a shadetolerant groundcover rather than grass, or mulch the area.

 High traffic areas need extra attention or a different surface.

 Spread 1/2 to 1 pound of grass seed mixture per 1,000 square feet, or double this rate if weed seeds are abundant.
 If seed is sown too thickly, plants will be overcrowded and more prone to disease.
 If sown too thinly, weeds can invade.To distribute seed evenly, spread half in one direction, overlapping the spread by half on each pass.
 Then spread the second half in a direction perpendicular to the first.
 Be sure the seed has good contact with the soil by raking it in lightly and firming the ground with a light roller.Spread 1/4 inch of compost or weed-free hay or straw over the seed and water lightly.
 Water at least daily until plants have taken hold.